 This guitar is highly reminiscent of a guitar by Gibson and its Epiphone counterpart.

-While Epiphones are one of the cheapest semi-hollow bodied guitars around, and Gibson make professional level ones, the family of brands has a gap in terms of instruments for intermediate players.
+While Epiphones are one of the cheapest semi-hollow bodied guitars (semi hollow) around, and Gibson make professional level ones, the family of brands has a gap in terms of instruments for intermediate players.

-While not having as much recognition as other brands, D’Angelico have actually been working away out of Manhattan since 1932, and their original models are extremely well regarded, counting Eric Clapton and Pete Townsend, the Grateful dead (for a while) amongst fans.
-The brand relaunched in 2011, and currently has operations in the USA and in the east.
+While not having as much recognition as other brands, D’Angelico guitars has actually been working away out of Manhattan since 1932, and their original models are extremely well regarded, counting Eric Clapton and Pete Townsend, Seymour Duncan, the Grateful dead (for a while) amongst fans.
+The brand relaunched in 2011, and currently has operations in the USA (owned and operated) and in the east.

-As this type of guitar goes, the features are actually pretty standard – it’s everything you’d expect in terms of parts and construction.
-Maple is flavor of the day: it’s used for the top and back, the centre block, and the neck.
+As this type of guitar goes in the premier range, the features are actually pretty standard – Dangelico guitars have everything you’d expect in terms of parts and construction.
+Laminated maple is flavor of the day: it’s used for the top and back, the centre block, and the neck.